elliotperviz/cmms/qm/README.md

 Now, with the above description, provided we know the solution $\psi(\mathbf{r_N})$ and we are able to write analytically all the terms in $\hat{H}(\mathbf{r_N})$, we can compute $E_0$.
 Unfortunately, an analytical solution to the TISE exists only for the hydrogen atom (one proton and one electron).
 Therefore for any practical scenario in materials science, we can only obtain approximate solutions via numerical methods.

 Before thinking about the numerical implementation, we will first simplify the problem: We introduce the Born-Oppenheimer (BO) approximation, which assumes that electrons react instantaneously to changes in nucleon position due to the large mass difference between a nucleon and an electron.
 In other words, we are able to follow a so-called "semi-classical" approach: classical "point-like" atoms and quantum electrons.
-Focusing on the quantum part, we may neglect purely nuclear contributions in the Hamiltonian to give
+Focusing on the quantum part, we set the kinetic energy of the nuclei to 0 by the definition of the BO approximation, and neglect (for now) the Coloumic nucleus-nucleus interaction, which allows us to define a simplified *electronic* hamiltonian
 ```math
 \hat{H}_e(\mathbf{r}_{N_e}) = \hat{T}_e + \hat{V}_{en} + \hat{V}_{ee}
 ```